kodyyuen/photoshop-recreation/README.md

 # Photoshop Recreation

 This project was an attempt at a recreation of photoshop.
 The program included some of photoshop's features such as applying filters (blurring and sharpening) and transformations (greyscale and sepia) to images, downscaling images, and saving and loading images.
 Similar to photoshop, users were also able to manipulate layers of images.
 They were able to make any layer visible/invisible and apply any of the previous features to it.
 If the second layer was greyscaled and the first layer was made invisible, the GUI would display the greyscaled layer.
 The program also supports the option to save and load images in ppm, jpg, and png.
 It is also able to hold the state of the image, so if the image described before was saved, it would be able to load the image back with the first layer invisible and the second layer greyscaled and the user would be able to pick up where they left off.

+## Getting Started
 In the terminal, cd into res and type "java -jar Homework7.jar " followed by -script "filepath"
 -text
 -interactive

-where script requires the filepath of the text file if you want to script text will open up the console for you to type your commands.
-How to use that is found right below this. interactive will open up the GUI.
+- where script requires the filepath of the text file if you want to script
+- text will open up the console for you to type your commands.
+How to use that is found right below this.
+- interactive will open up the GUI.
 How to use that is found at the bottom.

 Example:
 console
 script script.txt

-CREATE layer
+### CREATE layer
 Creates a layer with a specified name.
 The layer is visible by default.

 Example:
 create first

-CURRENT layer
+### CURRENT layer
 Sets the given layer name to the current layer.

 Example:
 current first

-COPY layername newlayername
+### COPY layername newlayername
 Copies the given layer's name to a new layer.
 The first argument is the layer's name to be copied.
 The second argument is the new layer's name that will be a copy.